Blue-Silence/ClassSelectHelper/README.md

 # ClassSelectHelper
-A haskell script to select classes with Selenium.
+A program to select classes with Selenium for TJU students.